Rural Education (84.358)

 Application Procedure

-For the Small, Rural School Achievement Program component, LEAs annually submit applications to the Department of Education.
-Application forms are available from the headquarters office.
-For the Rural and Low-Income School Program component, an SEA must submit an application that includes specific, measurable goals and objectives for the activities to be carried out through the grant.
+2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
+For SRSA, the Department requires an application from each eligible.
+Application forms and instructions are available from the headquarters office.
+For RLIS, an SEA must submit an application that includes specific, measurable goals and objectives for the activities to be carried out through the grant.
 If an SEA does not participate in the program, eligible LEAs in the State may submit an application directly to the Department.

 Award Procedure

-For the Small, Rural School Achievement Program component, awards are issued annually directly to eligible LEAs on a formula basis.
+For SRSA, awards are issued annually directly to eligible LEAs on a formula basis.
 Awards are made to all that apply and meet the applicable requirements of the Act.
 Contact the program office for more information.
-For the Rural and Low-Income School Program component, awards are issued annually to SEAs, which make subgrants to LEAs.
-Awards are made to all SEAs that apply and meet the applicable requirements of the Act.
-If an SEA does not participate, awards are issued to eligible LEAs in the State either competitively or by formula.
+For RLIS, awards are issued annually to SEAs, which make subgrants to LEAs.
+Awards are made to all SEAs that have RLIS-eligible LEAs and apply and meet the applicable requirements of the Act.
+SEAs then award subgrants to eligible LEAs in the State either competitively or by formula.

 Deadlines